 Accelerated Dual-Degree Bachelor’s/JD (3+3) Program

-The Accelerated Dual-Degree Bachelor’s/JD (3+3) program is designed for students admitted to a major in the College of Arts and Sciences or in the Schools of Business, Communications, Engineering or Health Sciences at Quinnipiac who rank in the top 20 percent of their high school class and have a combined critical reading and math SAT of at least 1200 or a composite ACT of at least 25.
-Students meeting these requirements may enter the program as first-year students by selecting pre-law or the accelerated dual-degree program on their application.
+The Accelerated Dual-Degree Bachelor’s/JD (3+3) program is designed for students admitted to a major in the College of Arts and Sciences or in the Schools of Business, Communications, Engineering or Health Sciences at Quinnipiac who rank in the top 20 percent of their high school class and have a combined critical reading and math SAT of at least 1200 or a composite ACT of at least 25 or higher.
+Applicants meeting these requirements may enter the program as first-year students by indicating pre-law or the accelerated dual-degree program on their application.
 Students interested in the program who are close to but do not meet the admission criteria may apply to the Office of Undergraduate Admissions for special consideration.

-Students accepted directly into the program by the Office of Undergraduate Admissions in their first year and who receive a Quinnipiac merit scholarship will have the scholarship renewed each year of the six-year program providing they maintain a 3.0 GPA at the end of each undergraduate academic year, have a cumulative GPA of 3.4 when they enter the law school, achieve an LSAT score equal to, or greater than, the law school's first year class median at the time the law school application is submitted, and continue to meet the renewal requirements of the law school scholarship.
+Quinnipiac University will renew the merit scholarships each year during the six years for students who are directly accepted into the program as first-year undergraduates provided they: 1) maintain a 2.5 GPA at the end of each undergraduate academic year; 2) have a cumulative GPA of 3.4 when they enter the law school; 3) achieve an LSAT score equal to or greater than that of the law school’s first-year class median at the time the student submits their law school application; and 4) continue to meet the renewal requirements for the law school scholarship.

 There are two options for completion of the program: